SundarakrishnanN/Phase1-BMC/README.md

 Members: Sundarakrishnan N, Sohan Varier, Tarun Bhupathi, Manaswini SK of RV College of Engineering

 More detailed explainations can be found in the report: [Link](https://drive.google.com/file/d/1YZztqHRN1J5TLh3QNKnYMgrsRQ3Dhf7d/view?usp=drive_link)
+<br/> More details about the event can be found here: [Link](https://dataforpublicgood.org.in/bengaluru-mobility-challenge-2024/)

 ### Problem Statement:
 The participants in this phase will be provided with camera feeds from 23 Safe City cameras in northern Bengaluru, around the IISc campus.
 The task will be to provide short-term (e.g., 30 minutes into the future) predictions of the vehicle counts (by vehicle type) as well as vehicle turning patterns at certain points and junctions of the road network.
 The predictions may be at different points different from the locations where the camera feeds are available.